sahithsabbisetti/PaymentGatewayIntegration/README.md

 It is task under "The sparks Foundation" internship.

 I created three html files named index, Donate, Contacthere.
-To open website click, open index page with your browser
+To open website, open index file with your browser